blentley/ForecastingElectricityDemand/README.md

 ## Project Introduction

-The purpose of this repository is to share with you my workflow initial attempt at predicting electricity demand for the NSW National Energy Market (NEM) region.
+The purpose of this repository is to share with you my workflow initial attempt at predicting electricity demand using a LSTM neural network for the NSW National Energy Market (NEM) region.
+After reading about the successes other applications had achieved using LSTMs for sequence type predictions, I was keen to give them a try on this time series problem.

 This readme will give a flavour for the process I have undertaken to model this demand as it's a simplification of the detail in the full version.
 The full suite of scripts are also available in this repository and I will make reference to them in the text below.